Frequently asked questions

 HOW CAN I BE SURE I AM BUYING A GENUINE RAYMOND WEIL WATCH?

-ARE RAYMOND WEIL WATCHES SOLD OVER THE INTERNET?
+ARE RAYMOND WEIL WATCHES SOLD ON THE INTERNET?

 WHERE SHOULD I SEND A RAYMOND WEIL WATCH THAT NEEDS TO BE SERVICED?